MasonFeurer/VoxelRayTracing/README.md

 # World
 The world is organized into a grid of chunks 32x32x32 voxels in volume.
-Each chunk stores it's voxels as an SVO (Sparse Voxel Octree) to optimize storage and rendering.
+Each chunk stores its voxels as an SVO (Sparse Voxel Octree) to optimize storage and rendering.

 # Rendering
 The rendering does not use any triangle mesh's.
-Intead, the raw SVO data is uploaded to the gpu, then the gpu casts a bunch of Ray's from the camera position into the world, using a partly-hand-crafted algorithm for stepping through an SVO world efficiently.
+Instead, the raw SVO data is uploaded to the gpu, then the gpu casts a bunch of Ray's from the camera position into the world, using a partly-hand-crafted algorithm for stepping through an SVO world efficiently.